 Dr. Elina Brutschin

-Assistant Professor of International Relations, Webster Vienna Private University - currently on leave
+Assistant Professor of International Relations, Webster Vienna Private University

 Courses taught @ WVPU